awsdocs/aws-doc-sdk-examples/javav2/example_code/quicksight/Readme.md

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._

  ### Properties file
 Before running the Amazon QuickSight JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define a **analysisId** identifier value used in the tests.
-If you do not define all values, the JUnit tests fail.
+If you do not define all of these values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests: